wp-plugins/nvd3-visualisations/readme.txt

 = 1.5.2 =
 Version 1.5.2 -
-Chart's dimensions & options visible for easy edit.
-Just publish it: 1-2-3-4 steps on screenshot.
+Chart's dimensions & options visible for easy edit on its created shortcodes.
+Just publish it: 1-2-3-4 steps on screenshot how to publish from charts gallery.

 = 1.5.1 =
 Version 1.5.1 -